Shrey-Joshi/Robo_Ramsey/README.md

 `git clone https://github.com/Dpmon1/Robo_Ramsey.git`

-All files from the repository should be copied into your working directory.
+All files from the repository should be copied into your current working directory, under the folder `Robo_Ramsey`.

 From here on you can edit files like normal.